imLaanui/Financeu-platform/DEPLOYMENT.md

 # Deployment Guide - FinanceU on Render

-This guide will walk you through deploying your FinanceU finance learning platform to Render.com.
+This guide will walk you through deploying your FinanceU finance learning platform to Render.com with PostgreSQL.

 ## Pre-Deployment Checklist ✅